You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Science Behind Keytruda's Approval

-Keytruda's approval was based on the results of a Phase III clinical trial, known as KEYNOTE-006, which compared the efficacy and safety of Keytruda to that of ipilimumab, another immunotherapy treatment.
-The study found that Keytruda significantly improved overall survival rates, response rates, and progression-free survival compared to ipilimumab.
+Keytruda's approval for melanoma was based on the results of a Phase III clinical trial, known as KEYNOTE-006.
+This trial compared the efficacy and safety of Keytruda to that of ipilimumab, another immunotherapy drug, in patients with advanced melanoma.
+The results showed that Keytruda significantly improved overall survival, progression-free survival, and objective response rates compared to ipilimumab.

 Key Takeaways

-* Keytruda was first approved by the FDA in 2014 for the treatment of patients with unresectable or metastatic melanoma.
+* Keytruda was first approved for the treatment of patients with advanced melanoma who had progressed after prior therapy.

-* The approval was based on the results of a Phase III clinical trial, KEYNOTE-006, which compared the efficacy and safety of Keytruda to that of ipilimumab.
+* The approval was based on the results of a Phase III clinical trial, known as KEYNOTE-006.

 Frequently Asked Questions